ptvirgo/lunchbreak-workout/README.md

 corps-strength
 ==============

-A simple tool to generate workout missions in accordance with the book "Corps Strength" by MGySgt Paul J. Roarke Jr.
+A simple tool to generate workout missions in accordance with the book "Corps Strength" by MGySgt Paul J. Roarke Jr. See www.corpsstrength.com for further information.

+I am in no way associated with the author, though he seems pretty cool.

 # About

-This is a very simple, procedural script.
+This is a very simple command line script.
 I wrote it to learn a bit about SQL and relational databases, as well as make my lunch breaks healthier.

 The Corps Strength version is intended to be fairly strict interpretation of the routine format specified in the original book.
 It